Sanglorian/orcus/5e d6/5e d6 (working title).md

 When one figure moves out of another figure’s threatened space, the second figure can immediately make an opportunity attack against the moving figure.
 This is a single melee attack, made with a melee weapon of the second figure's choice (among those they are equipped with).

-This is a reaction (each figure usually only gets one reaction per phase).

 Forced movement and teleportation do not trigger an opportunity attack.

 ## Figures

 By default, figures are Medium size with a circular base that is 25mm in diameter (or a square base 25mm on each side).

-Creatures of sizes other than Medium will have their size listed, along with a recommended base size.
+Creatures of sizes other than Medium will have their size listed.
 It is okay for a creature's base to be a bit bigger or smaller than suggested.

 **Tiny or Small:** 20mm